Skip to main content

 • Trailer checks (if applicable): coupling secure, safety chains, trailer lights, trailer brakes, trailer tyres, load securing points.

-How to conduct truck pre-start inspections
+How to use this truck pre-start checklist

 1. Complete truck and driver details at the top of the checklist.